memgraph/gqlalchemy/README.md

 =================

 GQLAlchemy is library developed with purpose of assisting writing and running queries on Memgraph DB.
-GQL supports high-level connection to Memgraph as well as modular query builder.
+GQLAlchemy supports high-level connection to Memgraph as well as modular query builder.

 GQLAlchemy is built on top of Memgraph's low-level client pymgclient ([pypi](https://pypi.org/project/pymgclient/) /